-COVID-19 has added an additional layer of challenge on top of the on-going stressors we all face.
+COVID-19 has added an additional layer of challenge on top of the ongoing stressors we all face.
 Also, the coronavirus situation is having an extreme isolation effect together with the health and financial worries it brings.
 And, according to the experts, it’s going to take a while to control.
 Not easy!

 PACE YOURSELF: Life is not a sprint, it’s more like a marathon.
 In a marathon, establishing the right pace ensures you reach the finish line.
-It is tempting to rush and to cover a lot, it provides with a short-lived adrenaline high.
+It is tempting to rush and cover a lot, it provides with short-lived adrenaline high.
 But, after that, there can be a plunge too deep to recover.
 Instead, establish a rhythm that is sustainable.
 As part of this, thinking about the processes instead of the outcomes also helps.
 As you pursue your goals, also maintain a positive outlook and self-talk.

 BREAK IT DOWN: Sometimes when facing a task or a project it can seem monumental.
-By breaking the project into smaller, more manageable blocks it helps making it more actionable and viable.
+By breaking the project into smaller, more manageable blocks helps make it more actionable and viable.
 Also, focus on goals and steps that are controllable.
 This will build self-confidence and appreciate small wins towards the major goal.

 TRY SOMETHING NEW: Bring novelty to your life!
 Learning a new skill (personal or professional) such as a new language will bring renewed energy.
-Something to look forward in your day and in your life.
+Something to look forward to in your day and in your life.
 Most new hobbies or skills may entail interacting with new people and making new connections.
-All together this is a great way to fight boredom and loneliness.
+Altogether this is a great way to fight boredom and loneliness.
 Take advantage of these times to evolve, learn and enjoy.

 As with any challenging situation, reaching out to the right professional can make a big difference.
 As an experienced psychologist, working together can make a positive difference in your life!